MNSU-ScreenReader/nvda-extension-s24/handover.md

        - Employing syntax parsing (e.g., using parsers like ast module in Python) to analyze the structure of Python code and extract indentation information.

      - Pattern Recognition
-       -  Implementing algorithms to recognize and characterize indentation patterns within Python files, distinguishing between different levels of indentation and detecting inconsistencies.
+       -  Implementing algorithms to recognize and characterize indentation patterns within Python files, distinguishing between different levels of indentation and detecting inconsistencies, taking more of a string manipulation approach.

+  2. Add-on parser integration
+  3. Function Detection